 Term and whole life coverage are the two basic types of life insurance policies.
 The basic structure of term coverage involves a policyholder paying premiums on a quarterly, monthly or annual basis for a pre-agreed period, such as 5, 10 or 20 years.
 If the insured passes away during the policy term, the beneficiaries receive a specific amount of money as indicated by the policy.
 If the named insured does not die during the policy term, the insurance policy does not pay out a benefit.
 While an insured will typically be permitted to purchase a new policy or renew the policy, the policyholder might be required to pay a higher policy premium.

 While whole life policies (also known as ‘cash value” or “universal life”) also involve making premium payments, the payments are made over the entire life of the policyholder rather than a designated term.
-Although a term policy pays nothing unless the insured dies during the term, a whole life policy pays a benefit to the beneficiary regardless of the point during the policy term that the insured passes away.

 - Cashing Out: The insured can cancel this policy and receive a lump sum payout from the policy.
 This amount paid is referred to the “surrender cash value” of the policy.